 We all know deadlines can be stressful in every domain.
-But, in software development, where there is a substantial technical barrier between the parties, they can be easily wrongfully estimated, hurting both the client and the developer in the process.
+In software development, where there is a substantial technical barrier between the client and their development team, deadlines are often wrongfully estimated, hurting both the client and the developer.

-Today I’m going to tell you the main reasons why 3 out of 5 software projects are late.
-To further put things into perspective, only 36% of projects are deemed successful.
-This means on time, on budget, and on scope.
-19% of projects fail and 45% are challenged in a significant way during development.
+Only 36% of projects are deemed successful, meaning on time, within budget, and on scope.
+19% of projects fail, and 45% are challenged significantly during development.

-There are 6 major mistakes that clients tend to make when employing the services of a software development agency.
+There are six major mistakes that clients tend to make when employing the services of a software development agency.

 MISTAKE #1 Inaccurate Requirements

 - Consider involving all stakeholders when setting your objectives.
 You could get valuable input from business partners, IT representatives, and even end-users during the requirements phase of a project.
 That’s what customer discovery, market research, and semi-formal discussions over drinks are for.

 MISTAKE #2 Uninvolved Project Sponsors

-- Make time for what would be 15-minute stand-ups per day or at least a one-hour retrospective at the end of each week.
+- Make time for 15-minute stand-ups per day or at least a one-hour retrospective at the end of each week.
 I’ve been working for seven years in this industry.
 I can see the difference between projects where the managers delegated entirely and those where they stayed involved.

 MISTAKE #3 Shifting Project Objectives

-- If the tech partners adopt a SCRUM framework, then go ahead and do that – plan one or two-week sprints, check the status of the deliverables at the end of each sprint and replan the next ones if priorities have changed.
+- Your tech partners might adopt a Scrum framework.
+The process involves one or two-week sprints.
+You check the status of the deliverables at the end of each sprint and replan the next ones if priorities have changed.

-- Waterfall approach might feel better for you because it needs less commitment from you or your employees – remember that Waterfall is supposed to mean fixed time, fixed scope, and VARIABLE budget.
+- The Waterfall approach might feel better for you because it needs less commitment from you or your employees.
+Waterfall means fixed time, fixed scope, and a VARIABLE budget.

-- On the other hand, Agile advocates for a fixed time, fixed budget, and VARIABLE scope.
+- Agile advocates for a fixed time, fixed budget, and VARIABLE scope.

 MISTAKE #4 Inaccurate Estimations

-- Happens when the project manager relies only on the upfront estimation.
-They ask for quotes too early and never bother to re-adjust when requirements become clearer.
-To fix this, make a habit out of asking for re-estimation along the way.
+- Estimates are very inaccurate when the project manager relies only on the upfront estimation.
+They ask for quotes too early and never bother to re-adjust when requirements become more precise.
+To fix this, make a habit of recalibrating along the way.

 MISTAKE #5 Unexpected Risks